emsejournal/emsejournal.github.io/special_issues/2020_SE_and_COVID-19.md

 ## Fast track Manuscripts

-Authors can request to *fast track manuscripts*.
+Authors who submitted **before August 21** can request a fast track of their manuscript.
+Any submissions after August 21, will be reviewed through the regular channels but still be included in the topicla collection.

 To request a fast track:

 1. Before submission: Please send an email with the title, author list, a preliminary abstract, and an estimated submission date to emse-eic (at) googlegroups.com.
 This will help recruit reviewers in advance and ask them to provide reviews quickly, so that authors get a timely decision.
 2. After submission to the EditorialManager tool (see instructions below), please send a copy of the paper by email to emse-eic (at) googlegroups.com.
 This allows the review process to start while the paper is still undergoing editorial checks by the Springer team.